 Clean, concise, and SEO-conscious copy for web, mobile, and print.

 Experience across all platforms to generate traffic, boost engagement, and increase conversions.

 Co-Editor of a freelance team with expertise in newspaper, lit-mag, and manuscript editing.

-Experience in literacy and creative writing instruction at the university level and in the community.
+Experience in literacy, composition, and creative writing instruction at the university level and in the community.